polca/premise/docs/extract.rst

 created.
 Liquid-ammonia transport adds ``1 / 0.175`` kilograms of ``liquid ammonia production`` and ``7.67`` kilograms of ``ammonia cracking`` per kilogram of hydrogen assigned to that distribution mode.

+See :ref:`sector-specific-hydrogen-markets` for the complete workflow from IAM demand and demand-node estimation through the decision tree, market construction, and consumer relinking.

 .. _Wulf: https://www.sciencedirect.com/science/article/pii/S095965261832170X